OpenNRW/inspire-dcat-de-bridge/README.md

 * oai-pmh.db.item.csw.TYPE: should be one of inspire, inspireSoap11 or inspireSoap11, depending on the protocol of the Geoportal
 * oai-pmh.db.item.csw.URL: GetRecords URL of the geoportal to be harvested
 * oai-pmh.db.item.csw.sortResults: toggle whether the results should be sorted or not.
 Possible values are `true` and `false`.
 Defaults to `false`.
+* oai-pmh.db.item.csw.hopCount: set the hop count used for distributed searchs.
+Defaults to `0`.
 * oai-pmh.db.item.ckan.TYPE: currently only ckan is supported
 * oai-pmh.db.item.ckan.URL: CKAN catalog URL to be harvested